 4 Horsey Jobs to do in May

-For me May is month of two halves: on the one hand it’s about saying goodbye to winter rugs and on the other about preparation for the onslaught of summer flies, healthy hooves and bathing my horse.
+For me, May is a month of two halves: on the one hand it’s about saying goodbye to winter rugs and on the other about preparation for the onslaught of summer flies, healthy hooves and bathing my horse.
 With that in mind, here are the jobs I'm doing this month...

 Ne'er cast a clout till May be out

-Most equestrians think that the flies get worse every year and that’s probably going to be the case this year given that we had such a mild winter.
-So dealing with flies will be made all the more easier with the right kit.
-So get your fly mask and rug out from last year and check that they’re clean and in tack.
+Most equestrians think that the flies get worse every year and that’s probably going to be the case this year given that we had another mild winter.
+So dealing with flies will be made all the more easy with the right kit.
+So get your fly mask and rug out from last year and check that they’re clean and intact.
 Consider replacing them if they’re torn or ripped.
-Wash them if you need to as a dirty rug, for example, will simply attract more flies.
-Make sure you’ve got fly repellent too so that you can use it when the hot weather actually arrives or you may need to squeeze in some unplanned shopping!
+Wash them if you need to just as you would a dirty rug, otherwise they will simply attract flies.
+Make sure you’ve got fly repellent too so that you can use it when the hot weather actually arrives, or you may need to squeeze in some unplanned shopping!

 However before you even think about bathing him, check the weather forecast first and think about the best time of day to cover him with cold water!

 As long as your horse's hooves are in good condition to begin with, believe it or not, they should cope very well with hot and dry conditions.
 However, what horses find much harder to cope with is continual changes in climate and temperatures - that's to say from one weather extreme to the other, where conditions are terribly wet and then incredibly dry only to have to deal with wet conditions once again.
 Therefore, long hot summers are, in fact, far less challenging when it comes to hoof health.
 The problem is that a typical UK summer usually consists of damp, warm spells paired with intermittent downpours!